Pelvic Floor Dysfunction

 - Pain in your lower back that cannot be explained by other causes.

-- Ongoing pain in your pelvic region, genitals, or rectum.
+- Ongoing pain in your pelvic region, genitals, or rectum with or without a bowel movement.